s-ol/mmm/root/articles/mmmfs/motivation/text$markdown+sidenotes.md

 The application-centric computing metaphor treats applications as black boxes, and provides no means to understand, customize or modify the behaviour of apps, intentionally obscuring the inner-workings of applications and completely cutting users off from this type of ownership over their technology.
-While the trend seems to be to further hide the way desktop operating systems work <mmm-link path="../references/osx-files"></mmm-link>, mobile systems like Apple's *iOS* already started out as such so-called *walled gardens*.
+While the trend seems to be to further hide the way desktop operating systems work<mmm-embed path="../references/osx-files" wrap="sidenote"></mmm-embed>, mobile systems like Apple's *iOS* already started out as such so-called *walled gardens*.

 cloud computing
 ---------------